AstroUQ/ladder/GHPagesData/docs/Analysing Data/introduction.md

 		- Are there different populations of stars in different areas of a galaxy?
 	 - Galaxy rotation curves
 		- Do galaxies have black holes?
-			- Do all black holes have radio emission?
+			- Do black holes have radio emission?
 Does radio emission depend on galaxy type?
 			- How massive are the black holes?
 		- Do galaxies have dark matter?
 ??? note "Galaxy clusters:"